yimengsun/COGS121-project/Final.md

 Ignacio Becerra:
 Full stack development
+Set up DigitalOcean Droplet instance to create a web server for development, adding user accounts for each team member and updating permissions.
-Put things together so that they worked and came up with the designs and initial looks of the application.
+Came up with the designs and initial looks of the application.
+Installed MySQL and set up data tables to work with data.
-Found ways to tie multiple APIs that could work well together so that the app was functional Set up the website server things, so that we could develop together
+Found multiple APIs that could work well together to retrieve important data for the project; read documentation for Census API and Weather API to make data query work.
+Wrote JavaScript and PHP code to manage requests and responses from the different API calls and MySQL queries.

 Sun Yimeng:
 Front End Development